transreductionist/mjwise-rkr-gst/README.md

 # RKR-GST Algorithm
 #### Running Karp-Rabin Matching and Greedy String Tiling
-The algorithm described here was implemented following the psuedo-code given in the paper by Wise, Michael J, [Running Karp-Rabin Matching and Greedy String Tiling](http://sydney.edu.au/engineering/it/research/tr/tr463.pdf) in Basser Department of Computer Science Technical Report Number 463 (March 1993) submitted to Software-Practice and Experience.
+The algorithm described here was implemented following the psuedo-code given in the paper by Michael J. Wise, [Running Karp-Rabin Matching and Greedy String Tiling](http://sydney.edu.au/engineering/it/research/tr/tr463.pdf) in the Basser Department of Computer Science Technical Report Number 463 (March 1993), which was submitted to Software-Practice and Experience.

-The algorithm answers the question, given two strings what is the degree of similarity between them?
+The algorithm answers the question, given 2 strings what is the degree of similarity between them?
 Consider 2 articles which are tokenized into lists.
 The process of tokenization is not covered here, and may include removing stop words, and other cleaning operations.
-Each word can be thought of as a tile or token of the list.
-The algorithm begins by setting a initial search length, as well as a minimum match length.
-The first list is traversed in n-grams of the initial search length.
-At each tiling of the text a hash is created and an entry made in the hash table.
+Each word can be thought of as a tile, or token of the list.
+The algorithm begins by setting an initial search length, as well as a minimum match length.
+The first list is traversed in n-grams with a length of the initial search length.
+At each tiling of the text a hash is created and an entry made in a running hash table.
 After the first list is covered, the second list is traversed.
 An n-gram is pulled from the second list, a hash created, and a lookup done on the hash table.
-If a match is found the tiles in both lists are marked, and the initial search length, the search length is decreased and the process repeated.
+If a match is found the tiles in both lists will be marked.
+Once the second list of tokens is completely traversed, the search length is decreased and the process repeated.

 The algorithm is greedy.
-Consider the first pass through the second list.
+Consider the pass through the second list.
 If there is a match with the first list then the algorithm expands its search, and compares tiles beyond the search length.
-If there are additional matches the maximal match length is incremented, and the tile will be marked as part of the match.
+If there are additional tiles matching the first list then the maximal match length is incremented, and the tiles will be marked.

 The following will offer a more detailed view of the functions, classes, and process by which the algorithm arrives at a metric for the similarity between the 2 texts.

 # Example Strings for Comparison
 Below are 2 strings that will be used to describe the algorithm in detail.
-The first is a 17 word string and it is represented by the object mantok_t (see below) of the class ManageTokens():
+The first is a 17 word string and it is represented by the object mantok_t (see below) of the class ManageTokens( ):

 - Early today Lamar and Patty reached a deal to fund subsidies that were to be ended quickly

-The comparison string is a modification to include text that is not copied as well as text which is.
+The comparison string is a modification to include text that is not copied as well as text that is.
 It is represented by the object mantok_p.
 The string is 19 tokens long:

 - \[Early today Lamar and\] Barbara agreed that the \[subsidies that were to be ended quickly\] needed to be funded

-The repeated n-grams have been highlighted with brackets \[ \].
-Splitting the strings and considering their lists the first set of matching tiles appear at t\[0:3\], where t is the tokenized first string.
-The second set of repeated tiles appears at t\[10:16\] in the the first string and at p\[8:14\] in the second.
+The repeated n-grams have been highlighted with brackets \[ \] in the second string.
+Split the first string into a list and call it t.
+Split the second string into a list and call it p.
+The first set of matching tiles appear at t\[0:3\] and p\[0:3\].
+The second set of repeated tiles appears at t\[10:16\] in the the first list and at p\[8:14\] in the second.

-# Module factory.py
+# Function factory()
-The module factory.py is the entry point for the algorithm, and initializes parameters and objects needed by the algorithm itself.
-For example, it gets the data, the articles, and tokenizes them.
+The function factory() is the entry point for the algorithm, and initializes parameters and objects needed by the algorithm itself.
+For example, it gets the data, i.e. the articles, and tokenizes them.
 It sets the minimum matching n-gram search length, as well as the initial n-gram search size.
-For default values the minimal search length is set to 3, and the initial search size is set to 20.
+The default values for the minimal search length is set to 3, and the initial search size is set to 20.
+For testing our 2 strings the program uses a minimal search length of 3, and an initial search size of 8.

-The minimal search length, as well as the maximum search length can be viewed as hyperparameters, "high-level" properties of the algorithm fixed before the evaluation progress is begun.
-To determine these parameters requires setting different values for them, examining results comparing texts, and coming to an understanding as to what values are "best".
-These seem to be common values, but have not been validated in this conetxt.
+The minimal search length, as well as the maximum search length can be viewed as hyperparameters, "high-level" properties of the algorithm, fixed before the evaluation progress is begun.
+Determining these parameters requires setting different values for them, comparing a corpus of texts, comparing results, and coming to an understanding as to what are the "best" values.
+The default values seem to be common chosen values, but have not been validated in this context.

-The module creates instances of ManageTokens() to manage the token lists throughout the process: mantok_t and mantok_p to handle the strings t and p, respectively.
-Then rkr_gst() is called, which is the top level function for the RKR-GST algorithm.
-Upon return from rkr_gst() the results are used to compute a metric for characterizing the overlap of n-grams.
+The module creates instances of ManageTokens() to manage the token lists throughout the process: mantok_t and mantok_p.
+From factory() the function rkr_gst() is called, which is the top level function for the RKR-GST algorithm.
+It makes use of scanpattern() that does the matching of tiles.
+When rkr_gst() returns, mantok_t and mantok_p contain the matched, i.e. marked tiles, and allow the computation of the similarity metric for characterizing the overlap of n-grams.

+As mentioned there are several helper functions and classes.
+Briefly,
+- Class LinkedList(): Efficient data structure for maintaining the maximal matches.
+- Class ManageTokens(): Manages the list of tokens, specifically the marked, or matched tiles.
+- mark_strings(): A function that takes the linked list and marks the matched tokens, while handling occluded tiles.
+- Class RKRHashtable: A running hash table using XOR-shift to generate the hashes.

 ## Class ManageTokens(tokens)